 The Read More Project features some of the best prose, poetry and narrative non-fiction around.
-We publish work from a variety of authors from around the world, with a focus on new and emerging writers.
-These works span genre, style, form, voice and subject, ensuring our corner of the literary is as varied, eye-opening and challenging as possible.
+We have published work from a wide variety of authors from all over the world, with a focus on new and emerging writers.
+These works span genre, style, form, voice and subject, ensuring that the project has been as varied, eye-opening, interesting and entertaining as possible.

 All Poems and Stories